Search all files for two strings

 In essence, this is saying "Recursively find all the files in the current

-, and then look through those files to find any
+directory with the string rare, and then look through those files to find any

-with the string common
+with the string common.

 Depending on the directory, you may want to limit the number of directories that

-has to inspect.
+grep has to inspect.
 For me, that often includes directories like

-.
+node_modules/ and cache.
 Here's the same command with a few excluded

 directories: